knatnaela/third_party_login/README.md

 ## Usage For Phone Number Verification

-- follow step number 1 and 2
+- follow step number `1` and `2`

-3. Initialize PhoneNumberAuth class and call init to start phone number verification. if it's successful it will return Code sent Success message
+**3. Initialize PhoneNumberAuth class and call init to start phone number verification. if it's successful it will return Code sent Success message**

 ```dart
 PhoneNumberAuth _auth = PhoneNumberAuth();